pyreadline3/pyreadline3/README.md

 It is not complete.
 It has been tested for use with Windows 10.

-Version 3.0 runs on Python 3.8+.
+Version 3.0+ of pyreadline3 runs on Python 3.8+.

 ## Features